-With mechatronics engineering technology credentials, you will be able to use basic engineering principles and technical skills in developing and testing automated, servomechanical, and other electromechanical systems.
-Responsibilities may include assembly, testing, troubleshooting, and repairing electromechanical systems.
+With mechatronics engineering technology credentials, you will use basic engineering principles and technical skills to develop and test automated, servomechanical, and other electromechanical systems.
+Responsibilities include assembly, testing, troubleshooting, and repairing electromechanical systems.

-Upon completion, graduates should be prepared to sit for Packaging Machinery Manufacturers Institute (PMMI) mechatronics or similar industry-recognized certification exams, which demonstrate job readiness to employers.
+Upon completion, graduates should be prepared for the Packaging Machinery Manufacturers Institute (PMMI) mechatronics or similar certification exams.
+Passing these exams demonstrates job readiness to employers.

 Graduates should qualify for employment in industrial maintenance and manufacturing roles that can include assembly, testing, startup, troubleshooting, repair, process improvement, and control systems.

 To learn more about degree, diploma, and certificate programs in mechatronics, contact: